SKI SUPERPIPE – TARGETING Milan Cortina 2026

 2018 Dew Tour Breckenridge – Gold Medalist

-Like many Canadians, Rachael started skiing with her family at a young age and quickly began looking for something more challenging.
+Like many Canadians, she started skiing with her family at a young age but quickly began looking for something more challenging.

-At 10 years-old, she left the sport to compete in artistic gymnastics and later focused on trampoline where she trained with members of the Canadian National Team including Olympic Champion Rosie MacLennan.
+Then, at 10 years-old, she decided to move into artistic gymnastics and later focused on trampoline where she trained with members of the Canadian National Team including Olympic Champion Rosie MacLennan.

-When her brother introduced her to slopestyle, she effortlessly blended her newly-discovered trampoline talents with her skiing and it quickly turned from a winter hobby into a year-round obsession.
+When her brother introduced her to slopestyle, she effortlessly blended her dance background and her newly-discovered trampoline talents with her skiing which quickly turned from a winter hobby into a year-round obsession.

-And once she learned to manage her air awareness – the transition to the superpipe was seamless.
+And once she learned to manage boosting bigger airs, her athleticism took over and the transition to the superpipe was seamless.

 Nearing high school graduation, Rachael made a promise to her parents that she’d make the national team before she finished or quit competitive skiing and go to university.